-Dr. Jason Provus is a San Diego, CA physician who specializes in orthopedics/orthopedic surgery.
-Dr. Provus accepts the following insurance: Medicare and Kaiser Permanente.
-He graduated from Rosalind Franklin University of Medicine and Science, Chicago Medical School.
+Dr. Jason Provus sees patients in San Diego, CA. His medical specialty is orthopedics/orthopedic surgery.
+Dr. Provus takes Medicare and Kaiser Permanente insurance.
+He studied medicine at Rosalind Franklin University of Medicine and Science, Chicago Medical School.

 Conditions / Treatments